Aug 8, 2024

 Pale Sunflowers

 I loved the uniquely pale tone of these sunflowers that I purchased from a local farmers' market during the summer.
 Their dramatic looked seemed to match the tall vase that I also acquired during the summer.
 The painting is oil on stretched linen, approximately 16" h x 9" w.
-It is available at Latrobe Art Center in Latrobe, PA.
+SOLD.

 Nov 3, 2022